 But one thing’s guaranteed, you’ll enjoy your time taking photos of the tree!
 And there are not as many tourists as you think.
 I visited during the winter when Wanaka was most crowded, and I shared the beach with only a few other travellers and photographers.

-This is absolutely one of the best free things to do in Wanaka.
+This is absolutely one of the best free things to do in Wanaka, New Zealand.

 Go Wine Tasting in Rippon

-Being the oldest vineyard in Wanaka, Rippon is famous for its unique wine production and picturesque views on Lake Wanaka and the Southern Alps from the vineyard.
+Being the oldest vineyard in Wanaka, Rippon is famous for its unique wine production and picturesque views of Lake Wanaka and the Southern Alps from the vineyard.

-It’s been around for 5 generations on the same family, establishing themselves some good authority when it comes to the best wine in town.
+It’s been around for 5 generations in the same family, establishing itself some good authority when it comes to the best wine in town.

 Rippon is open for wine tasting on a daily basis, from 11 am to 5 pm every day.
 The wine tasting is quite informal, with 5 to 7 types of wines for tasting.